cedi/ical-to-restapi/README.md

-# iCal Server
+# CalendarAPI

-This Service can be configured to parse iCal files and expose their content via gRPC or an REST API

-It uses viper for configuration and the configuration supports reloads at runtime.
+CalendarAPI is a service that parses iCal files and exposes their content via gRPC or a REST API.
+It uses Viper for configuration, which supports runtime reloads.

+## Features

+- Parse iCal files from URLs or local files
+- Expose calendar events via gRPC or REST API
+- Dynamic configuration reloads
+- Event filtering and relabeling rules

 ## Configuration